-A prerequisite for the successful implementation of the Company's business strategy and safeguarding of its long-term interests, including its sustainability, is that the Company is able to recruit and retain qualified personnel.
-To this end, it is necessary that the Company offers competitive remuneration.
+The guidelines promotion of the Company's business strategy, long-term interests and sustainability necessary that the Company offers competitive remuneration.
 These guidelines enable the Company to offer the executive management a competitive total remuneration.
 For information about the Company's business model and strategy, see the Company's website (www.karnovgroup.com/).